ydayagi/serverless-workflow-examples/escalation-eda/jira-listener/README.md

 ## Design notes

 ### Externalized configuration
-The following environment variables can modify the configuratin properties:
+The following environment variables can modify the configuration properties:

 | Variable | Description | Default value |
 |----------|-------------|---------------|
 | CLOUD_EVENT_TYPE | The value of `ce-type` header in the generated `CloudEvent` | `dev.parodos.escalation` |